Delayed Gratification (magazine)

 Delayed Gratification is a quarterly magazine published in the United Kingdom by The Slow Journalism Company.
-The magazine is an example of the slow movement and is described as 'an antidote to throwaway media'.
-It covers the news events of the previous three months after the dust has settled.
-Its slogan is 'last to breaking news'.
+It is edited by Marcus Webb and Rob Orchard.
+It covers the news events of the previous three months, and its slogan is "last to breaking news".
+The magazine is an example of the slow movement and is described as "an antidote to throwaway media".

-The first issue was published in January 2011.
 The magazine features daily summaries for the quarter covered, plus long-form articles, photo features and infographics on the biggest stories of the period.
 Each issue features cover art by a different artist.
-Issue one featured the piece "Freedom Of The Press" by Shepard Fairey.
-The magazine is edited by Marcus Webb and Rob Orchard.
+The first issue was published in January 2011 and featured the article "Freedom Of The Press" by Shepard Fairey.